 File only the area of the tray that does not cover your teeth.
 You can use the file sent to you by Easysmile (it’s just an emery board), or if you find you’re filing a lot, then you may want to purchase a battery-operated dremel tool.
 (One popular model is the KISS mini nail dremel kit, sold at dollar stores.)
 File conservatively and gently, a little at a time, reinserting the tray to see if you have relief.

 Some people are nervous to file even the overhang out of fear that the tray won’t move teeth as effectively, but repeated interactions with Easysmile have indicated this isn’t so.
 Some people never have to file their aligners or they only have to file certain aligners.
 This is normal too.
-Any forum member who tells you to never file, or implies that you should simply stick it out if the trays are cutting you, is misinformed.
+Any customer who tells you to never file, or implies that you should simply stick it out if the trays are cutting you, is misinformed.
 Easysmile instructs you to file if necessary.
 That’s why they send the file!

 Very probably.
 It takes many people a couple of weeks to learn to talk “around” their trays, and the issue may occur again with a new set, but to a lesser degree.